inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 System fields basically provides a declarative programmatic API that makes it easier to work with records and related objects.
 Under the hood, system fields are Python data descriptors.

-A key design principle for system fields, is that an *instance* of a system field manages a single namespace of a record so that system fields do not conflict.
+A key design principle for system fields is that an *instance* of a system field manages a single namespace of a record so that system fields do not conflict.
 For instance an access system field manages the top-level ``access`` key in a record ``{'access': ...}``.

 System fields participate in the dumping/loading of records from secondary storage via being able to hook into the record life-cycle.
 The difference between system fields and dumpers, is that a dumpers produce a dump for a specific secondary storage system, while system fields produce the same dump for all secondary storage systems.